JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/rearranging-code/example-of-rearranging-code/index.md

 ![Default code rules arrangement](default-arrangement.png)

-As a side note, if you do make some changes here, and you want to reset them without resetting all the settings, you can click the blue Reset command on the top-right of this dialog.
-It will only be shown when you've made a change to your settings.

-Given you can't scroll a screenshot, here is the order in text form so you can see what's happening:
+Given you can't scroll a screenshot, here is the order in text form, so you can see what's happening:

 |   |   |   |  | |
 | ----------- | ----------- | ----------- | ----------- | ----------- |